We love —

 The city of Bordeaux is full of activities, but your hotel will also entertain you with its facilities.
 Discover the games room, dedicated to entertainment.

 Meanwhile, sports enthusiasts will appreciate the fitness room to keep in shape.
-Should you wish to relax with a good film, you'll appreciate your hotel's cinema room, one of its best-kept secrets.
+Should you wish to relax with a good film, you'll appreciate your hotel's cinema room equipped with comfy decor and a great programme to choose from.

 Visit to the Bardet vineyard with tasting (for stays of 2 nights or more)